tatma/simple-receipt-api/README.md

 Other services are used, but they're very marginal to understand the big picture.
 An **IAM** role has been assigned to the Lambda function just for giving permissions for logging to **CloudWatch**.
 Moreover, **S3** is used by Serverless Framework for deploying the code.

 ### <a name="pipeline"></a> Pipeline
-A **continuous development pipeline** has been described as code, in a separated project built on top of CDK.
+A **continuous deployment pipeline** has been described as code, in a separated project built on top of CDK.

 It should be versioned in a separated git project, but we're all aware that this is just a demo ☺.